red-game-dev/TheNftChallenge/README.md

 ## Usage

-- Create your env from .example, make sure to fill the private key part.
-As it is requested for Graph protocol
+- Create your env from .example.
+(You dont need to put the private key, it is only to create smart contract with hardhat.config.)
 - `npm install`
 - `npm run dev`